-Electronic controls are not needed at every door, but can be used selectively (especially in order to keep costs down.)
-They are worth considering for doors to higher security areas, or areas that a school would prefer not to have to supervise.
+Location.
+Electronic controls are not needed at every door, but can be used selectively (especially ito keep costs down.)
+If a facility's outer doors are secured electronically, internal areas might be adequately secured with conventional locks.
+Electronic locks may be worth considering for doors to higher security areas as well, or for areas that a school would prefer not to have to supervise.
 For example, if the parking on the west side of the building is for staff only, the west side door can be unsupervised, allowing entry only to those who carry access cards.
 Cards can be issued to temporary workers or contractors, programmed to open only certain doors during specified days and hours.
-Schools have no need to worry about losing keys, since the cards are cancelled when the job is done.
+Schools have no need to worry about losing keys, since the cards are cancelled when the job is completed.
 Cards can serve multiple functions, acting as debit, library, or identification cards as well.